Contents:

 MON on Atomic Wallet

-Once the Monad Mainnet is live, users will be able to swap, exchange, and securely store MON directly in Atomic Wallet — all non-custodially, with full control over their private keys.
+With Monad Mainnet now live, users will be able to swap, exchange, and securely store MON directly in Atomic Wallet — all non-custodially, with full control over their private keys

 Subscribe to our newsletter